 Elizabeth Ko, MD, FACP, Medical Director of the UCLA Health Integrative Medicine Collaborative, sees patients for preventive care and chronic disease management, blending traditional medical approaches with integrative methods.
-She uses lifestyle interventions including yoga, mindfulness meditation, acupuncture and nutrition to prevent and treat physical and psychoemotional conditions.
-Dr. Ko leads sessions for prediabetes and diabetes patients in a group visit format, coaching patients to manage their disease through nonpharmacologic approaches.
+She uses lifestyle interventions including yoga, mindfulness, acupuncture and nutrition to prevent and treat physical and psychoemotional conditions.
 She partners with her patients as they pursue health, which she defines as not simply the absence of disease, but a state of physical, emotional, and spiritual well-being.

 The UCLA Longevity Center focuses on helping people live better longer.
 The center's innovative memory and brain health programs encourage lifelong learning, a vital component of longevity, in community members of all ages and are available across 14 states and internationally.
 Longevity Center programs are flexible to fit the populations' needs, from those with age-related memory concerns to mild cognitive impairment and Alzheimer's disease.

 The faculty members of the UCLA Sleep Disorders Center are a multidisciplinary group actively involved in clinical care, as well as basic science and clinical research, aimed at identifying and treating sleep disorders in children and adults.
 As sleep disorders negatively impact overall health and can contribute to other health problems, the center also works closely with community-based UCLA physicians and practices to promote healthy sleep, and to identify and expedite treatment for sleep disorders.

-UCLA Health offers a unique integrative therapy service designed to enhance the care of our patients.
-The UCLA Health Inpatient Integrative therapists provide the following nonpharmalogical modalities to help create and healing environment and promote relaxation.
+UCLA Health offers a unique Integrative Therapy service designed to enhance the care of our hospitalized patients.
+The UCLA Health Inpatient Integrative Therapists provide the following nonpharmalogical modalities to help create a healing environment and promote relaxation.

 UCLA patients (in room) and their family members can enjoy a 20-minute chair massage, perfect for reducing muscle tension and renewing a sense of well-being.